 Where a student is Sponsored or on Scholarship, the College will provide information to their sponsor/benefactor upon request, if provision of the requested information is a condition of the Sponsorship/Scholarship.

 By providing us with your personal information, you consent to Curtin College and Navitas to use your information to contact you on an ongoing basis in order to provide you with marketing information we think would be of interest to you, including by mail, email, SMS and telephone.

 If a student is alleged to have committed an offence, the College may be requested to assist the police or other authorized persons by providing personal information about that student for enforcement of the law;

 If a student transfers to another tertiary institution Curtin College may release to that institution information about the academic progress at the College, although normally the student will have consented to this in their application to the new institution;

-5.2.2.
+5.4.2.
 Personal information may be disclosed where an individual has consented to the disclosure, and a common example is where students permit the release of information to their agent, parents or Curtin University.
 In addition, information may be disclosed in situations where individuals have been informed of the usual practice of disclosure, such as the transfer of results to Curtin University.
-Curtin University may also share information with Curtin College in relation to student performance, to inform continuous improvement.
+Curtin University may also share information with the College in relation to student performance, to inform continuous improvement.

-there is a serious and imminent threat to a person’s life, health or safety:
+there is a serious and imminent threat to a person’s life, health or safety;

 there is a requirement under law, or authorised by law, or